fwbrasil/activate/activate-docs/persistence-context.md

 ## JDBC

 To use jdbc, import the “**activate-jdbc**” component in your sbt or maven project.
+Jdbc storages aren't schemaless, so it is necessary to provide [migrations](https://github.com/fwbrasil/activate/blob/master/activate-docs/migration.md) to create the entity tables.

 There are three [jdbc](http://en.wikipedia.org/wiki/JDBC) storage implementations inside package **net.fwbrasil.activate.storage.relational**: